WPILib Example Projects

 These examples demonstrate sensor reading and data processing using WPILib.
 Mechanisms control may be present, but is not the emphasized concept of these examples.

-• Axis Camera Sample (Java, C++): Demonstrates the use of OpenCV and an Axis Netcam to overlay a rectangle on a captured video feed and stream it to the dashboard.
+• HTTP Camera (Java, C++): Demonstrates the use of OpenCV and a HTTP Camera to overlay a rectangle on a captured video feed and stream it to the dashboard.

 • Power Distribution CAN Monitoring (Java, C++, Python): Demonstrates obtaining sensor information from a Power Distribution module over CAN using the PowerDistribution class.